mahimalolla/livespeechinterpreter/README.md

 # Live Interpreter

 Our project is a real-time **speech-to-speech translation system** that enables live, bidirectional communication between **Spanish and English** speakers.
-It converts spoken language into translated speech with low latency, making multilingual conversations accessible in civic, public-sector, and everyday settings.
+It converts spoken language into translated speech with the low latency, making multilingual conversations accessible in civic, public-sector, and everyday settings.

 Built entirely using **Google Cloud products**, Voxlate focuses on **real-time streaming, robustness to noise and accents, and production-grade MLOps practices**.

 ---